Nicholas Yang

-Nicholas Yang Wei-hsiung, GBS, JP (楊偉雄, born 22 April 1955) is a Hong Kong politician and engineer and a former Non-official Member of the Executive Council.
+Nicholas Yang Wei-hsiung, GBS, JP (楊偉雄, born 22 April 1955) is a Taiwanese-born Hong Kong politician and engineer and a former Non-official Member of the Executive Council.
 He is a former Executive Vice President of Hong Kong Polytechnic University and was the inaugural Secretary for Innovation and Technology, a post he held for five years to 2020.

 Education and business career

-Yang lived in Jersey City, New Jersey before moving to Pasadena to attend the California Institute of Technology.
+Yang lived in Jersey City, New Jersey, before moving to Pasadena to attend the California Institute of Technology.
 He graduated in 1977 with a bachelor's degree in electrical engineering.
 He went on to obtain a master's degree at Stanford University in the same field, and worked as a senior design engineer at Intel.
 He returned to Stanford to earn an MBA, and worked briefly at Bain & Company before moving to Asia in 1983.

 He became a naturalized US citizen on 2 September 1977.
 On 15 December 1979 in Santa Clara, California, he married Winnie Sui-king Yung, daughter of the Chairman and founder of Hong Kong-based Shell Electric Manufacturing (蜆殼電器).
 She became a US citizen on 8 August 1984.
 Yang joined Shell Electric in 1983 and served as Executive Director until resigning on 30 September 2003.
 He was a director during its initial public offering and the sale of its fibre-optic business to JDSU.
 He moved to JDSU in 1999.
 Afterwards he became involved in venture capital and private equity.
 In 2003 he was appointed CEO of the Hong Kong Cyberport Management Company.